geraintpalmer/geraintpalmer.github.io/cv.md

 * Translation of pedagogic material from English to Welsh.
 * Production of new learning materials in both English and Welsh.
 * Key participant in innovative international development initiative leading active learning sessions at the University of Namibia (under the [Cardiff University Phoenix Project](http://www.cardiff.ac.uk/about/our-profile/our-values/engagement/transforming-communities/the-phoenix-project)).
+* Supervision of Summer project and Nuffield placement students.

 ## Community Building & Organisation